 As director Pratt soon became a key participant in the then evolving local civil rights campaigns against housing discrimination, school segregation, employment bias, and police brutality.
 In fact Pratt and his family integrated the previously all-white Seattle suburb of Shoreline in 1959, partly to bring attention to residential segregation in the metropolitan area.
 When the Congress passed the 1964 Equal Opportunity Act which initiated the “War on Poverty,” the Seattle Urban League was one of the first agencies in the nation to be awarded Office of Economic Opportunity funds to administer the Central Area Motivation Program (CAMP).

 Pratt was a founding member of the Central Area Civil Rights Committee (CACRC) which was formed by the leaders of the NAACP, CORE and other groups to provide strategic coordination of Seattle’s civil rights movement during the 1960s.
 Like his mentor at the National Urban League, Whitney Young, Pratt was the negotiator for CACRC with Seattle’s political and corporate leaders.

 Edwin Pratt was killed as he answered his door on January 26, 1969.
 He left behind his wife Bettye, son William, and daughter Miriam.
-His funeral at St. Mark’s Episcopal Cathedral was attended by Washington Governor Daniel Evans, Seattle Mayor J.D.
+His Memorial Service at St. Mark’s Episcopal Cathedral in Seattle on January 30, 1969 was attended by Washington Governor Daniel Evans, Seattle Mayor J.D.
 Braman, and more than 2,000 people.
 Edwin Pratt Park and the Edwin Pratt Fine Arts Center in Seattle are named after the civil rights leader.